-The wide range of our services cover the entire production process.
-We have the in-depth knowledge and experience on the field of UX methodologies that compete with those of large international agencies.
+Our wide range of services covers the entire production process.
+We have in-depth knowledge and experience in the field of UX methodologies that compete with those of large international agencies.

 - Stakeholder interviews – Defining business goals